FranxYao/franxyao.github.io/index.md

 I just submitted my research about Natural Answer Generation with Heterogeneous Memory (under supervision from Prof. Yansong Feng) to NAACL-HLT 2018.

-I joint Toutiao AI Lab this December as a Natural Language Understanding Research Intern.
+I joint Toutiao AI Lab from this December as a Natural Language Understanding Research Intern.
 My mentor is Lei Li, director of Toutiao AI Lab, and former Principal Research Scientist at Baidu's Institute of Deep Learning.

 -----
 Contents